songair/songair.github.io/_posts/2021-11-20-audit-logs.md

 ### JAX-RS Filter

-Working with RESTful APIs is very popular choice these days.
+Working with RESTful APIs is a very popular choice these days.
 Most of the web services communicate with the frontend or between them using RESTful APIs.
 Therefore, it makes sense to adapt the auditing solution to "Java API for RESTful Web Services" (JAX-RS).
 By doing so, we assume that we are not serving